ShivaniKhatri96/Notetaking-app/README.md

 - It shows which user created a note
 - It allows only note's creator to edit and delete it
 - A note's creator is also allowed to make their note private which means other users can't see it

+### Future Goal
+- Be accessible from a public url by deploying.
+Right now only accessible using localhost

 ### Links used